NullByteSuiteDevs/0x00sec.github.io/about.md

 Articles posted relate to information security and/or computer science.
 We aim to create a place for those with a fascination for computer science and/or security, where articles can be submitted by anyone.
 Articles are screened before posting to avoid useless posts (a major flaw of Null Byte).

-We are currently reachable on freenode at #nullbyte.
-In fact, 0x00sec was first conceived there.
+We are currently reachable on freenode at #0x00sec.